-However, for the really cheap deals, you will have to share a dorm room with a few other travellers.
-But if you are happy with this setup, then you will be able to make the most out of all the bargains on offer at hostels!
+For the really cheap deals, you will have to share a dorm room with a few other travellers.
+But if you are happy with this setup, you’ll be able to make the most from a hostel.
+You might even make some new friends on your travels.

 Of course, if you are really struggling to scrape together a few pennies for your accommodation, you could think about couch surfing.

-Hopefully, one of these accommodation options can help you afford a holiday this year!
-I’m certainly looking for cheap alternatives for holiday accommodation after I finish my degree.
+Hopefully one of these accommodation options can help you afford a holiday this year!
+I’m certainly always on the lookout for cheap holiday deals in the UK and Europe for little getaways.

 Have you tried any of these cheap alternatives for holiday accommodation?